jazemzer/distributed-systems/docs/books/ddia.md

 		* Response time in percentiles
 * Approaches for coping with load
 	* Estimate and design for future growth
-	* Choose wisely between scaling-up and scaling-out as there is not secret 'magic scaling sauce'
+	* Choose wisely between scaling-up and scaling-out as there is no secret 'magic scaling sauce'

 ### Maintainability